Dr. Curtis L. Parker Student Research Symposium

 The Morehouse School of Medicine (MSM) Curtis L. Parker Student Research Symposium is an annual event showcasing research led by MSM residents, medical and graduate students, undergraduate students in the Atlanta University Center, as well as colleges and universities across the state of Georgia.
 Each year, a keynote address is presented by world-renowned researchers and other leaders in science.

-Join us for the 31st Annual Morehouse School of Medicine Curtis L. Parker Student Research Symposium on Wednesday, February 13, 2019 from 8:30 a.m. - 5:00 p.m at the Louis W. Sullivan National Center for Primary Care Auditorium and Atrium, 720 Westview Drive, Atlanta, GA 30310.
+The 31st Annual Morehouse School of Medicine Curtis L. Parker Student Research Symposium was on Wednesday, February 13, 2019 from 8:30 a.m. - 5:00 p.m at the Louis W. Sullivan National Center for Primary Care Auditorium and Atrium, 720 Westview Drive, Atlanta, GA 30310.